capitalch/trace/tracking.md

 1.2 Journal, When ASSET GST is not allowed.
-Make it allowed for assets also 1.3 In vouchers, if party selected and its GSTIN available then display it 1.8 Convert sales and purchases to div and remove table, to make them more responsive 1.9 General ledger save as pdf, maybe download pdf as generic type in x-grid 1.9.1 Accounts creation email should be optional
+Make it allowed for assets also 1.3 In vouchers, if party selected and its GSTIN available then display it 1.8 Convert sales and purchases to div and remove table, to make them more responsive 1.9 , maybe download pdf as generic type in x-grid 1.9.1 Accounts creation email should be optional
 1.9.2 Print support for sales
 1.9.3 Easy sales implementation